Real-Time Distributed Model Predictive Control with Limited Communication Data Rates: Multi-AUV Formation Control Problem

-Fig. 3(a) shows trajectories of the AUVs controlled by Algorithm 2, where the red dashed lines represent the current formation.
+{We simulate and compare two cases: with and without estimation noise.
+For the first case, we sample $e_{i,t}$ uniformly from $[-0.05,0.05]$ and set $e = 0.2$ to satisfy Assumption 5.
+For the second case, we set $e = 0$.} {Fig. 3(a) shows trajectories of the AUVs controlled by Alg.
+2 with $e = 0.2$, where the red dashed lines represent the current formation.
 It can be seen the AUVs converge to the references while forming the desired formation.
-Fig. 3(b) shows the input $u_{5,t}$ of AUV 5, where the input constraint $-0.3$ N$\cdot$m/s is activated before $t = 2.4$ s and around $t = 3.0$ s.
-Fig. 3(c) shows the convergence of the position $y_{5,t}$ of AUV 5 (belonging to the state of Subsystem 1) to the reference state $y_{r,5} = -2$ m.
-Fig. 3(d) and (e) show the convergence of $C_{\alpha,t}$ (the state of Subsystem 2) and $\epsilon_t$ (the state of Subsystem 3).
-In Fig. 3(e) the plateau near $10^{-3}$ results from the limited solver accuracy for solving the projection problem in Step 9 of Algorithm 1.

-To conclude, the simulation results demonstrated that when the data rate $T$, quantization bit number $n$, and iteration number $K$ satisfy the conditions \eqref{tradeoff condition} and \eqref{problem: feasibel} in Theorem 3, the interconnected system formed by (16)-(18) is asymptotically stable.
+Fig. 3(b) shows the input $u_{5,t}$ of AUV 5, where the input constraint $-0.3$ N$\cdot$m/s is activated before $t = 1.3$ s.} Fig. 3(c) shows the convergence of the position $y_{5,t}$ of AUV 5 (part of the state of Subsystem 1) to the reference state $y_{r,5} = -2$ m. {Fig. 3(d) shows the evolution of $C_{1,t}$ (part of the state of Subsystem 2), which converges to a neighbourhood of $0$ when $e = 0.2$ and to $0$ when $e = 0$.
+Fig. 3(e) shows $\| {\Delta z^{K}_t} \|$ (normed state of Subsystem 3) converges to a plateau near $10^{-2}$ in both cases, which results from limited solver accuracy in the projection step of Alg.
+1. After $t = 5$ s, the value of $\| {\Delta z^{K}_t} \|$ with $e = 0.2$ is slightly higher than that with $e = 0$.} {As can be seen, the effect of the parameter $e$ is most obvious on the base quantization interval (Subsystem 2) and least visible in the state (Subsystem 1).
+This is expected since $e$ enters Subsystem 2 as a constant external input and its effect indirectly propagates through Subsystem 3 to Subsystem 1, as illustrated in Fig. 2.} {To conclude, the simulation results demonstrated that for a given data rate $T$, if the quantization bit number $n$ and iteration number $K$ satisfy the conditions in Theorem 1, then, the interconnected system formed by \eqref{sub1}-\eqref{sub3} is ISS w.r.t. the parameter $e$ considered as an external input.}